Paula leads the Year 2 team at Milford School, is the SENCO, and is an Across School lead for Te Kāhui Ako o Pupuke.

 Link to Portfolios:

-Link to Portfolios: Achievement Challenge 2: Literacy, Process Challenge: Mātauranga Māori
+Achievement Challenge 2: Literacy, English Language Learners, Process Challenge: Mātauranga Māori

 Alex has been a Chemistry and Science teacher in Aotearoa since 2020 following a career in the wine industry.
 During her time at Westlake Girls High School she has held several roles including Head of Year 12 Chemistry, Head of Year 13 Chemistry, Within School Lead, ākonga Māori mentor, lead kaiako of the Mātauranga Māori committee, member of the Curriculum Executive committee and now an Across School Lead.